 The Welfare Officer has overall responsibility for decisions and disciplinary procedures relating to the safeguarding of children and any vulnerable adults.
-Any concern reported will be discussed by the Welfare Officer and Regatta Secretary, they will decide on a course of action.
-If deemed necessary, the Welfare Officer will report the matter to Warwickshire Police, NSPCC and British Rowing Child Protection Advisor.
+In the event of an incident and where deemed necessary, the Welfare Officer will report the matter to the British Rowing Lead Safeguarding Officer, who may then engage with the relevant external authority (Warwickshire Children and Families Front Door/Warwickshire Police/NSPCC).
+In the event of a child being in immediate danger the emergency services will be contacted.